sckott/rforcats/index.md

 #> [1] 1
 ```

 This gives a length of 1 for each element of the list.
-But wait, aren't there three things in the second slot of the list ("a","b","c")?
+But wait, aren't there three things in the second slot of the list ("a", "b", "c")?
 Indeed there are

 ```r